 The following information will assist you in gathering the materials you will need to complete the LRP online application.
 The application must be completed and submitted online on or before the deadline.

-Extramural online applications are accepted from September 1 to November 15.
+Generally, the extramural online applications are accepted from September 1 to November 15 each year.
 If you

 are applying to the Clinical or Pediatric Research LRP, NIH will consider your